dnsimple/dnsimple-support/content/articles/expiring-product-email-notifications.markdown

 The notifications are delivered to the email address associated to your account.

 <note>
 ICANN also sends required notifications more frequently about domains registered with us.
-These notifications will be sent to the registrant email address for the domain.
+These notifications will be sent to the registrant email address for the domain and cannot be disabled.
 </note>

+## Disabling Expiration Notifications

+We provide the ability to [disable expiration notifications on domains that are not set to auto-renew](/articles/disabling-expiration-notifications).
+At this time there is no way to disable other notifications.